vzool/docs/app/user-guide.md

 #### Filtering

 For more precise results, you can click on the filter icon on the right-side of the search input to expose the filter dropdown.
 Here you can add a single filter (eg: where _Publish Date_ is after today) or chain multiple filters together.

+Each filter is composed of three parts: the field, the [operator](#), and the value.
+For example: _Date Published_ (field) greater than or equal to (`>=` operator) "April 20th, 2018" (value).
+The operator can be changed by clicking on it.

-If there are any active filters then an orange dot will be shown on top of the filter icon.
+If any active filters are present then an orange dot will be shown on top of the filter icon.
+Individual filters can be removed by hovering over it and clicking "Remove".
+All filters (and any Search query) can be cleared by clicking the "X" in the search box.

 ::: tip
 Multiple filters are added together with "and", not "or".
 For example: _Name_ contains "Ben" **and** _Location_ is "Brooklyn" would only return results where both filters match.
 :::

-#### Selecting (bulk edit, delete) & Opening
+#### Selecting & Opening

-Items can be selected by toggling the checkbox on the left-side of its row.
+Certain layouts allow for selecting items.
+List view items can be selected by toggling the checkbox on the left-side of its row, you can select-all by clicking the checkbox in the column header.
+The Card view shows a selection toggle when you hover over each card.

 Once one or more items are selected, a Delete button will appear in the header.
 Once two or more items are selected, a [Batch Edit](#Batch-Edit) button will appear in the header.

-Alternatively, simply clicking on an item will take you to its [Item Detail](#Item-Detail) page.

 ::: warning
 It is possible to quickly and irreversibly delete many items on this page.
 Always perform batch deletes carefully.
 :::

+Alternatively, simply clicking on an item will take you to its [Item Detail](#Item-Detail) page.

+#### Sorting

+Certain layouts support sorting items.
+In the List view, clicking a column header sorts by that field A-Z, clicking it again will reverse the sort to Z-A. Sorting items is a convenient way to browse items but does not change how they are displayed elsewhere.

 #### Reordering

 Certain layouts support changing the order of items.
 For example, on the List layout you can enable drag-and-drop reordering by clicking on the sort column's header (the left-most column).
 Once enabled, you can reorder items by dragging them by their handle.
+Reordering items is often used to change the way the content is stored and can change your actual project, so you should always use this feature carefully.

 ::: tip
 This feature is only available if your collection supports reordering.